 e. otherwise loses the power to dispose of its property or loses legal capacity regarding all or part of its assets.

-Article 14: Force majeure
+Article 16: Force majeure

-3. In any case force majeure applies to the User in the following circumstances: war, revolt, mobilization, riots at home and abroad, government measures, strikes within the company of the User or a threat of these and other circumstances, disruption of existing exchange rates at the time the agreement was concluded, operational failures due to fire, burglary, sabotage, power failure, internet or telephone failures, natural phenomena, (natural) disasters and suchlike.
+2. Force majeure means circumstances beyond a party’s control in the sense of Section 6:75 Dutch Civil Code and shall on the part of the User include the following circumstances: war, revolt, mobilization, riots at home and abroad, government measures, strikes within the company of the User or a threat of these, disruption of existing exchange rates at the time the Agreement was concluded, operational failures due to fire, burglary, sabotage, power failure, internet or telephone failures, natural phenomena, (natural) disasters and suchlike.

-Article 15: Applicable law, jurisdiction
+Article 18: Applicable law, jurisdiction

-1. The agreement concluded between the Parties is exclusively governed by Dutch law.
+1. The Agreement concluded between the Parties is exclusively governed by Dutch law.

-2. Any disputes will be submitted to the competent court in the place where the User is established, although the User shall always retain the right to submit a dispute to the competent court in the place where the Supplier is established.
+4. Any disputes will be submitted to the competent court in the place where the User is established, although the User shall always retain the right to submit a dispute to the competent court in the place where the Supplier is established.

-3. If the Supplier is established outside the Netherlands, the User shall have the option to submit the dispute to the competent court in the country or the state where the Supplier is established.
+5. If the Supplier is established outside the Netherlands, the User shall have the option to submit the dispute to the competent court in the country or the state where the Supplier is established.